Saving Hallowed Ground - click here for WW1 Memorial Tree Planting Program

 7-inch caterpillar mount guns awaiting shipment, Philadelphia Navy yard, 1918

-The full story of Pennsylvania's involvement includes the roles of the Frankford and Schuylkill Arsenals, the Philadelphia Ordnance District, the Port of Philadelphia, the Hog Island Ship Yard, the rifle and ammunition plants at Eddystone, the Philadelphia Base Hospital Units, Baldwin Locomotive, the Midvale Steel and Ordnance Company, the Smith, Kline & French Company, the Brill Company and the Budd Company.
+The full story of Pennsylvania's involvement includes the roles of the Frankford and Schuylkill Arsenals, the Philadelphia Ordnance District, the Port of Philadelphia, the Hog Island Ship Yard, the rifle and ammunition plants at Eddystone, the Philadelphia Base Hospital Units, Baldwin Locomotive, the Midvale Steel and Ordnance Company, the Smith, Kline & French Company, the Brill Company, the Ford Motor Company, and the Budd Company.

 Pittsburgh was the focal point of another large industrial district that included Westinghouse, Aluminum Company of America, the research facilities of the University of Pittsburgh, Duquesne University, Carnegie Tech. and the Mellon Institute, along with the United States Steel Corporation.
 Industry was powered by an abundant supply of coal, and Pittsburgh was considered particularly smoky.
 In Pittsburgh in World War I: Arsenal of the Allies, Elizabeth Williams noted that a visitor once described Pittsburgh as "hell with the lid off".
 In any case, industrial output from Pittsburgh played a role from the early months of the European war, and was stretched to capacity by demand for the American war effort